ChristerNilsson/2023/023B-SeniorSchack/Seniorschack_Stockholm/Xperiment/index.md

 ### Keywords

-* **CONTENT** is used as a placeholder that will be replaced by folder names, .md names, .link names and other file names stored in the *current* folder.
+* **CON_TENT** is used as a placeholder that will be replaced by folder names, .md names, .link names and other file names stored in the *current* folder.
+Don't forget to remove the underscore.
-* **NEWS** is used as a placeholder that will be replaced by foldernames, markdown names, link names and other filenames stored in the **files/news** folder.
+* **PO_STS** is used as a placeholder that will be replaced by foldernames, markdown names, link names and other filenames stored in the **files/posts** folder.
-    * Only the newest files will be displayed, as specified by the setting *latestNews* = 5.
+    * Only the latest files will be displayed, as specified by the setting *latestPosts* = 5.

 ### Code volume comparison